Student Report Guidance

 A Excelling

-• We couldn’t ask any more of this pupil.
+• We couldn’t ask any more of this student.

 • They consistently work hard and are self-motivated to achieve.